 Indeed, we take food pretty seriously!

-Craftsmen and souvenirs
+4. Craftsmen and souvenirs

 The craftsmen represent the real heart and soul of Eastern Europe.
 They beautifully and stubbornly defy time, choosing to maintain the local traditions through their work.
-Their passion is transmitted from generation to generation, and their individual workshops are unique, small universes that are waiting to be discovered by the curious eyes and ears of the tourists.
-Whether we talk about carpentry, tailoring, traditional pottery, embroidery, painting, sculpture or perhaps most importantly, local cuisine with dishes and drinks that defy any restaurant or supermarket in the West, the true spirit of this area lies in the work of the people here.
+Their passion is transmitted from generation to generation.
+Their individual workshops are unique, small universes that are waiting to be discovered by the curious eyes and ears of the tourists.
+Whether we talk about carpentry, tailoring, traditional pottery, embroidery, painting, sculpture, or perhaps most importantly, local cuisine with dishes and drinks that defy any restaurant or supermarket in the West, the true spirit of this area lies in the work of the people here.
 If you are not yet convinced, have a look over the story of the Spoonman from Transylvania, Romania.

-In search of Dracula
+6. In search of Dracula

 This is probably one of the most popular reasons to visit Eastern Europe, as Transylvania is waiting for all the tourists eager to find out the truth behind the legend of Dracula.
 Read more here.